 Statutes of Limitations in Hernia Mesh Cases

 A statute of limitations applies to each type of civil matter in each state.
 Plaintiffs must meet this deadline or almost invariably face the dismissal of their case.
-The statute of limitations for your case will depend on whether you are suing under a product liability or medical malpractice theory.
-Product liability cases usually follow the same statute of limitations as standard personal injury cases.
+The statute of limitations for your case will depend on whether you are suing under a products liability or medical malpractice theory.
+Products liability cases usually follow the same statute of limitations as standard personal injury cases.
 Medical malpractice cases often have a distinctive statute of limitations.
 Filing within the statute of limitations is not always easy if a patient does not notice a problem or suffer from symptoms soon after the mesh is implanted.

 To address this issue, many states apply a discovery rule to certain types of personal injury cases.
 The discovery rule provides that the statute of limitations starts when the patient discovers or reasonably should discover the error or problem.
 In other words, it starts later than when the defendant made the mistake giving rise to the lawsuit.